alexaguileralopez/multinational-retail-data-centralisation/database_queries.md

 The queries were exactly the same as before, but date_of_birth and join_date were different:

-ALTER TABLE dim_user_table
+ALTER TABLE dim_users
 ALTER COLUMN date_of_birth TYPE DATE
 USING date_of_birth::date;

+ALTER TABLE dim_users
+ALTER COLUMN country_code TYPE VARCHAR(3);

+ALTER TABLE dim_users
+ALTER COLUMN first_name TYPE VARCHAR(255);

+ALTER TABLE dim_users
+ALTER COLUMN last_name TYPE VARCHAR(255);

+ALTER TABLE dim_users
+ALTER COLUMN join_date TYPE DATE
+USING join_date::date;

-For the country_code, the query mentioned in task 1 that selcts the length of the largest element returned a length of 2, which was implemented to the column:
+For the country_code, the query mentioned in task 1 that selcts the length of the largest element returned a length of 3, which was implemented to the column:

-ALTER TABLE dim_user_table
+ALTER TABLE dim_users
-ALTER COLUMN country_code TYPE VARCHAR(2);
+ALTER COLUMN country_code TYPE VARCHAR(3);

 ## TASK 3: